Marcus Stroman: 2016–2017

 On February 14, 2017, it was announced that Stroman had won his arbitration case and would receive a $3.4 million salary for the 2017 season.
 In a 6–5 win over the St. Louis Cardinals on April 25, Stroman recorded the first hit of his career.
 His double to left field was the first ever pinch hit by a Blue Jays pitcher, and also the first extra-base pinch hit by an American League pitcher since Gary Peters in 1971.
 Stroman hit an opposite field home run off Julio Teherán in the Blue Jays 9–0 win over the Atlanta Braves on May 18, 2017.
 In doing so, Stroman became just the second Blue Jays pitcher to hit a home run, joining Mark Hendrickson, who did so on June 21, 2003.
 Stroman's home run followed Luke Maile's solo shot, making the batterymates the first to hit back-to-back home runs since 1970.
 He also became the first pitcher listed 5 ft 8 in or shorter to hit a home run in the majors since Tom Phoebus of the Baltimore Orioles did so in 1968.
 On July 3, Stroman left a game against the New York Yankees after five innings when a blister developed on his right middle finger, though the injury did not cause him to miss a start.
 Stroman was hit on the right elbow by a line drive in Toronto's 7–2 win over the Baltimore Orioles on September 2, and was forced to leave the game, though he was once again able to make his next start.

 Stroman finished the 2017 season with 13 wins, 164 strikeouts, and a 3.09 ERA in 201 innings.
 By passing the 200-inning mark, he became the seventh Blue Jays pitcher in the prior 20 years to have consecutive 200-inning seasons.
 He again had the highest ground ball percentage among major league pitchers (62.1%), and the lowest fly ball percentage (19.7%).
-He gave up the longest home run of all major league pitchers in 2017, at 496 feet.